antokhio/strapi-plugin-categorizer/README.md

 # Strapi plugin categorizer v.2

-A plugin that lets you categorise content quickly.
+A plugin that lets you categorize content quickly.

 ![categorizer](https://user-images.githubusercontent.com/1254168/215042671-6a87ac80-7f52-41a0-8aeb-3312b644a096.gif)